 When to Call a Professional Plumber

-While minor repairs can be done on your own, certain issues require the expertise of a professional plumber.
+While minor repairs can be done on your own, certain repairs of a water heater require the expertise of a professional plumber.
 It is essential to know when to call for help to avoid exacerbating the problem and ensure the safety of your household.
 Situations that warrant professional assistance include:

 - Leaking tanks or pipes: These can indicate severe damage that needs expert repair or replacement.